-In my previous blog post, I dove deep on how we could leverage Momento Serverless Cache to reduce latencies on our serverless Lambda API in Amazon Web Services (AWS).
+In my previous blog post, I dove deep on how we could leverage Momento Cache to reduce latencies on our serverless Lambda API in Amazon Web Services (AWS).
 This time, I’m shifting gears to discuss how integrating Momento with Google Cloud Platform (GCP) can reduce Cloud Run and Firestore latencies.

 To quickly recap the setup for this test, we’re building a social network where each user has followers.
 Your frontend app has to download the names of each follower of the current user to render on the device.
 We expose the following APIs:

 GET /users and /cached-users

 Makes 1 call to Firestore (/users) or Momento (/cached-users)

 Makes 1 call to either Firestore (/followers) or Momento (/cached-followers) for the passed user ID and then N (5 for this test) additional calls to either Firestore or Momento to look up each follower name.

 I'm newer to GCP and have almost exclusively focused on AWS in my career, so I was really excited to dig into the GCP developer experience.
 I started with finding out what I would have to change from our existing basic user service we were running in AWS to enable GCP.

 The main services I needed alternatives for were: